phylosdd/PhyCoMB/plans/webpages/view.md

 The last column should show the total number of Elements in the ReferenceSet.
 ]_

-[ ] Benchmark Set: a pre-defined set of testing datasets [ ] Reference Sets: choose your own types of testing datasets [x] Particular Elements: choose only the specific testing datasets you want
+- [ ] Benchmark Set: a pre-defined set of testing datasets
+- [ ] Reference Sets: choose your own types of testing datasets
+- [x] Particular Elements: choose only the specific testing datasets you want

 _[To Michal:
-For advanced users only.
+This option if for advanced users only.
-This should show a text entry box where the user can provide the IDs of specific Elements, or upload a file containing those IDs.
+It should show a text entry box where the user can provide the IDs of specific Elements, or upload a file containing those IDs.
 There should also be a link to get a (very large) table of information about all the Elements---like the "Elements table" in the "search_all" view of the current website.
 ]_